-Some of the most obscure locales don’t work out that well, but there are others that work even though they probably should not.
+Some of the most obscure locales don’t work out that well, but there are others that work when they probably should not.
 These locations range from the perfectly ordinary to completely out-of-left-field but all of them wound up working surprisingly well.

 Walt Disney World in Escape from Tomorrow

 This one gets bonus points for actually shooting the film there, in secret.
 Even though the lack of budget and time really shows and it has little to no plot, the film is impressive nonetheless.
 It taps into the inherent strangeness and fake smiles behind the empire that is Disney World.
 While the movie may not really take the time to explore its themes, it is at its most effective when it showcases particular locations in and around the park and lifts the veil to show otherworldly horrors beneath.

 Slashers ran out of ideas by the mid-eighties, so by the time Intruder came along in 1988, filmmakers had to try very hard to be new, exciting, or different.
 A supermarket was pretty much the only location that hadn’t been used as the location for a slasher by that point.
 Scott Spiegel, who had co-written Evil Dead and Evil Dead II with Sam Raimi, made his directorial debut with this film and did a pretty good job at it.
 Intruder is a solid cult hit that tends to go overlooked.